 - Remove the clock from your bedroom.
 Set an alarm but leave the clock out of sight.

 - Avoid caffeine, alcohol and nicotine.

 - Choose a regular time to bed and to rise.

 Conclusion on The Brain-Body System

 The relationship between brain and body is not in question.
 What is in question, for all performers at novice and elite level, is; how can I perform to my best?
-We have established in this lesson is the necessity for the brain to perform optimally as a prerequisite to performance at any level.
+We have established in part one, the necessity for the brain to perform optimally as a prerequisite to performance at any level.
 Human performance is limited, but as athletes break records and business people become more innovative and creative, these limits are expanding.
 Fuelling the body and brain with optimal nutrition, and providing adequate rest and recovery is critical to growth, development and improved performance.